Ronacher Innenansicht 002 © VBW / Rupert Steiner

 Reductions:

-Wheelchair spaces cost 10 EUR
+Wheelchair seats cost EUR 10 per performance.

-Wheelchair spaces can be booked by telephone (Wien Ticket Call Center: +43/1/58885-111) and in person at all WT box offices:
+Wheelchair spaces can be booked by telephone (Wien Ticket Call Center: +43/1/58885-111) or in person at the VBW box offices & at the Wien Ticket Pavillon next to the State Opera:

 On site at the theatre: